 First year success guide

-A quick reference for advising related information is the First Year Success Guide.
+A quick reference for advising related information is the First Year Success Guide usually published online in May.
 In this guide, you will find many helpful tips regarding registration, Degree Works, important dates and other related topics.

 Second bachelor’s degree